MichaelCurrin/jekyll-blog-demo/README.md

 $ gem install jekyll bundler
 ```

-_Jekyll_ is used to build static sites. _Bundler_ is used to manage Ruby gem depedencies in an isolated directory, to preserve your global gems.
+_Jekyll_ is used to build static sites. _Bundler_ is used to manage Ruby gem dependencies in an isolated directory, to preserve your global gems.

 ### Project dependencies.